wwh9345/On-Time-Analysis-US-Flight-Delays/README.md

 # On Time Analysis of US Flight Delays

 ### Overview
 This repository contains the code and resources for a comprehensive flight delay prediction project.
 Predicting flight delays accurately is a crucial task in the aviation industry, with implications for operational efficiency, customer satisfaction, cost savings, and gaining a competitive edge.
-This README provides an overview of the project, its key components, and how to use the provided code and notebooks.

 ### Data Source
-Three years (2006-2007) of US domestic flight data was sourced from the ASA Statistical Computing Data Expo 2009: Airline on time data (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7)
+We'll be using three years (2006-2007) of US domestic flight data was sourced from the ASA Statistical Computing Data Expo 2009: Airline on time data (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7)

 ### Key Features & Project Structure
 **Data Exploration**: The project begins with thorough data exploration and analysis, examining historical flight data to identify period patterns and trends in flight delay performance, route frequency weightage, and more.